skuid/skuid-labs/experiments/dataSources/Salesforce_Einstein_Analytics/readme.md

 Here is how:

-#### Find a resource in Einstein Analytics studio - prepare it for use in a Query
+#### Find a resource in Einstein Analytics studio - prepare it for use in a query

 -   Open a lens or dashboard element.
 Or create a new one!
 -   Open the "Query mode" view of a lens,  or use the "more details" button on the details panel of a dashboard.
 Look for the query code.
 It looks like this: